Maine Sex Abuse Lawsuits and Settlements

 Settlement Value of Sex Abuse Lawsuits in Maine

-The settlement value of Maine sex abuse lawsuits against third parties such as schools, churches or corporations is based on a number of factors.
+The settlement amounts for Maine sex abuse lawsuits against third parties such as schools, churches or corporations is based on a number of factors.
 Below is a list of the primary factors that tend to drive the value of these sex abuse cases up or down.

 Evidence: The strength and quality of the evidence is one of the most important factors impacting the value of abuse cases.
-When there is solid, reliable evidence to substantiate the abuse allegations made by the plaintiff, the case has a much higher value.
+When there is solid, reliable evidence to substantiate the abuse allegations made by the plaintiff, the case has a much higher expected settlement amount.

 Severity: The severity and nature of the sexual abuse can also drive the value of the case upward.
 The frequency and duration of the abuse also come into play here.
-Cases involving very young victims, violence or particularly repulsive acts or circumstances will always have a higher value.
+Lawsuits involving very young victims, violence or particularly repulsive acts or circumstances will have a higher compensation payouts.

-Third Party Liability: To have any real settlement value, a sex abuse civil lawsuit needs to have a viable negligence claim against a third party defendant with deep pockets such as a school or church.
+Third Party Liability: To have any real settlement value, you need a defendant who can pay settlement or jury award.
+So sex abuse civil lawsuit needs to have a viable negligence claim against a third party defendant with deep pockets such as a school, state entity, or church.

 Your Lawyer: The experience and skill of the attorneys representing both the victim and the church or company can influence the settlement process and the final settlement amount.
 The best Maine sex abuse lawyers get higher settlement amounts for their clients.